fainashalts/Blockchain-Developer-Bootcamp/docs/S08-scalability/M2-types/L1/index.md

 - **Cons** Long wait times for on-chain transactions due to potential fraud challenges.
 Potentially vulnerable to attacks if the value in an optimistic rollup exceeds the amount in an operator’s bond.

 Optimistic Roll-ups are currently being built by <a href="https://optimism.io/" target="_blank" rel="noopener noreferrer">Optimistic PBC,</a> <a href="https://offchainlabs.com/" target="_blank" rel="noopener noreferrer">Arbitrum,</a> <a href="https://fuel.sh/" target="_blank" rel="noopener noreferrer">Fuel Network,</a> <a href="https://www.immutable.com/" target="_blank" rel="noopener noreferrer">ImmutableX,</a> <a href="https://www.deversifi.com/" target="_blank" rel="noopener noreferrer">Deversifi</a> and <a href="https://cartesi.io/" target="_blank" rel="noopener noreferrer">Cartesi</a>

+### Zero-Knowledge / ZK-Rollups

+As we mentioned earlier in the section on Zero-Knowledge proofs, ZKPs can compress a larger amount of computation or verification into a single operation.
+ZK-Rollups bundle hundreds of transfers that occur on the ZKP Rollup L2 into a single L1, mainnet transaction via a smart contract located on L1.
+From the data submitted the smart contract can verify all the transfers that are included.

+The main benefit over an Optimistic rollup is that you get finality much faster, usually within a couple of hours though it could be made faster still at an increased gas price.

+Critically, you don’t need all the data to verify the transactions, just the zero-knowledge proof.
+Transactions are written to Ethereum as calldata, to reduce gas.

+- **Pros** Minimal delay, less vulnerable to economic attacks
+- **Cons** Currently available ZK-Rollup chains are not compatible with the EVM as validity proofs are intense to compute and have to build their own language to process.
+However, there is some work on building Solidity to ZKP language compilers, like <a href="https://medium.com/nethermind-eth/warp-your-way-to-starknet-ddd6856875e0" target="_blank" rel="noopener noreferrer">this one for Cairo,</a> Starknet's ZKP language.
+There is also ongoing work to create EVM-compatible Zk-Rollups.

+We're seeing the emergence of two major types of ZK Rollups: Those that run their own VM (virtual machine) and those that are EVM compatible.

+#### Non-EVM ZK-Rollups

+<a href="https://starknet.io/" target="_blank" rel="noopener noreferrer">StarkNet</a> is the best example of a ZK Rollup that uses its own virtual machine, called the StarkNet OS.
+StarkNet uses the Cairo programming language both for its infrastructure and for writing StarkNet contracts.

+- **Pros**
+  - Cairo language logic is converted to STARK proofs, enabling a significant increase of throughput.
+  - Cairo also allows for a new paradigm, "provable computation" , allowing programs to prove they have been executed without having to be re-run. *this is a key technological advancement in the blockchain space and allows for really interesting applications like private transactions or complicated logic that doesn't need to be re-run in full to update the Ethereum state).*
+  - StarkNet is efficient, fast, and very scalable.
+  - StarkNet is already live on mainnet and the ecosystem is growing quickly. <a href="https://blog.infura.io/post/starknet-now-available-to-all-infura-users" target="_blank" rel="noopener noreferrer"> Infura recently released initial StarkNet support </a>
+- **Cons**
+  - learning a new smart contract language can be challenging
+  - ecosystem tools are still maturing to help developers get started
+  - existing tooling either does not work or needs significant finessing to get to a point where it is compatible

+Luckily, it is also possible to use StarkNet with Solidity, by employing a <a href="https://medium.com/nethermind-eth/warp-your-way-to-starknet-ddd6856875e0" target="_blank" rel="noopener noreferrer">transpiler</a>.

+#### EVM Compatible ZK-Rollups
+ZK Rollups that are EVM compatible are a complicated effort, largely because the Ethereum Virtual Machine was built to optimize bytecode manipulation, while ZK proofs require mathematical manipulation to perform their function.

+Over the past several months multiple zkEVM solutions have made headway but we are still waiting to see one on mainnet.
+The most notable zkEVM projects at this time are Scroll, zkSync (going live Oct 2022), and Polygon Hermez.

+ZK-Rollups are not worth it for applications with little on-chain activity but are attractive for simple, high-volume exchanges.
+Currently using this sort of rollup: <a href="https://loopring.io/#/" target="_blank" rel="noopener noreferrer">Loopring</a>, <a href="https://starkware.co/" target="_blank" rel="noopener noreferrer">Starkware,</a> <a href="https://matter-labs.io/" target="_blank" rel="noopener noreferrer">Matter Labs' zkSync,</a> <a href="https://aztec.network/" target="_blank" rel="noopener noreferrer">Aztec's ZK.Money network</a>

 ## Channels